dyhes/zulip/templates/zerver/help/setting-up-zulip-for-a-class.md

   [make all the streams from the class private][make-private].
 You’ll be able to find and reuse content yourself, and [invite course staff][add-to-stream] to these private streams as needed.
-- You may choose to [deactivate students’ Zulip accounts][deactivate-user] when the class is over.
+- You may choose to [deactivate students’ Aloha accounts][deactivate-user] when the class is over.
 - [Unpin streams](/help/pin-a-stream) from the class from your personal view.

-If you do not plan to reuse the Zulip organization, you can instead:
+If you do not plan to reuse the Aloha organization, you can instead:

 * [Export the organization](/help/export-your-organization) or [generate a static HTML archive](https://github.com/zulip/zulip-archive) to archive the information.